 If you are a nonprofit or educational organization and are interested, or if you have questions?
 Please call: 423-581-4330

 The Rose Center Council for the Arts Requests Proposals for Arts Build Communities Grants

-The Rose Center Council for the Arts is requesting s Arts Build Communities grant proposals for art projects from any non-profit 501(c)(3) organization located within the following five East Tennessee counties: Claiborne, Cocke, Grainger, Hamblen, and Jefferson.
+The Rose Center Council for the Arts is requesting Arts Build Communities grant proposals for art projects from any qualifying non-profit 501(c)(3), educational institutions, or civic entities located within the following five East Tennessee counties: Claiborne, Cocke, Grainger, Hamblen, and Jefferson.
 The application deadline is July 1, 2021.

 The Arts Build Communities (ABC) grant program is designed to provide support for arts projects that broaden access to address community quality of life issues through the arts, or enhance the sustainability of asset-based cultural enterprises.
 ABC funds may be used to: